project-poodle/poodle/design.md

 A SSTable consists of:

 - SSTable header:
+  - Consensus ID
-  - Consensus name and table name
+  - Domain name and table name
   - followed by table level (L0, L1, L2, L3, L4 ...)
   - followed by start and end time
     - for cluster consensus, time is encoded as Epoch #